Advanced Finance

 • in case of problems:

-1. Qualified option: accounts have not fully acted according to GAAP
+1. Qualified opinion: accounts have not fully acted according to GAAP

-2. Adverse option: accounts violate many GAAP rules.
+2. Adverse opinion: accounts violate many GAAP rules.

 Moreover, lenders usually track company's asset.
 Takeover involves funding the acquisition of a target company, typically through cash, debt, equity issuance, or a mix of these methods when assets are not being used efficiently.